WNCB: Early years

 WFNS 1150 and WFNS-FM 93.9 simultaneously signed on from Burlington on February 24, 1947.
 The stations were owned by the Burlington-Graham Broadcasting Company.
 In 1964, the stations became WBAG and WBAG-FM.
 It was also the place that John Isley of John-Boy and Billy fame got his start in the radio business in the mid-1970s.

 On August 29, 1984, WBAG-FM successfully completed its move into the Triangle market and changed its call letters to WZZU, It went by the handle "94Z" and carried a Top 40 format to compete with future sister station WDCG (G105).
 At the time, WZZU was owned by Chapel Hill-based The Village Companies (now VilCom), who also owned WCHL.
 94Z was credited with pioneering the "Morning zoo" concept in the Triangle area, which featured mostly on-air banter amongst the personalities and numerous comedic bits.
-On March 1, 1989, at 5 p.m., the station changed formats from Top 40 to rock and branded itself "U93.9", competing with WRDU.
+On March 1, 1989, at 5 p.m., the station changed formats from Top 40 to rock and branded itself "U93.9", and "Raleigh's new rock choice", competing with WRDU with more newer music.
 WZZU also picked up the UNC Tar Heels from WQDR-FM.

 WZZU would later switch to classic rock and a new handle, this time it would be "Classic Rock 93.9".
 In May 1993, the station picked up the syndicated John Boy and Billy show to fill its morning spot.
 Later that year, Tucson, Arizona-based Prism Radio Partners purchased WZZU.
 WZZU was initially paired with WDCG.
 The Tar Heels moved to WTRG in 1994 as WZZU chose to focus more on music.
 Prism Radio was purchased by SFX in 1996, placing WTRG (later WRVA-FM) and WRDU in the same stable.

 SFX wanted WZZU and WRDU not to compete with each other; the station would change call letters and formats on August 30, 1996.
 This time, the call letters were changed to WRSN, the format to soft rock, and its on-air name to "Sunny 93.9" all in an attempt to go after the well-established WRAL.
 It was also during that time that the JB&B show was bumped from 93.9, and picked up a month later by WRDU.
 Through a number of ownership changes over time, WRSN ended up being owned by Clear Channel since 2000.
 It was during that time that Sunny 93.9 began broadcasting an all-Christmas music format on an annual basis, usually beginning the week prior to Thanksgiving, like a number of other CC properties that broadcast similar formats in markets all over the country.
 Sunny 93.9 even had a morning show hosted by Madison Lane from 2004 to 2006, after serving as co-host of sister station G105's Bob and the Showgram for a number of years.
 However, this was one of many missteps made by Clear Channel since taking over that eventually led to Sunny's demise.